Shopping Cart

 How Much Does Stem Cell Therapy for Arthritis Cost?

-Stem Cell Therapy doesn’t come cheap.
-You’re looking at anywhere from $3,000–$10,000 per session.
+For Stem Cell Arthritis treatments, you’re looking at anywhere from $3,000–$10,000 per session.
 Countries like Colombia & India offer more affordable options, ranging from $3,000–$5,000.

 Keep in mind that most insurance providers don’t cover this treatment, as it’s still considered experimental.